 Redekop Family Environmental Research Grants for Undergraduates

 CEGU offers financial support for undergraduate research that engages with CEGU themes, including socio-environmental studies, urban environmental studies, energy histories and geographies, environmental humanities, and more.
-Grants can be used to cover travel and lodging, access to archival or digital materials, data sets, interview compensations, and other research-related expenses.
+Grants can be used to cover field work related expenses including travel costs, lodging expenses, access to archival or digital materials, and other research-related expenses.
+Grants cannot be used to fund interview compensation for human subjects, tuition expenses, or research assistants.

 University of Chicago undergraduate students across all disciplines can apply for funding up to $2,500 per person, with a minimum amount of $100.
 Priority will be granted to ENST/CEGU BA Thesis and Capstone research, and to those students who have not previously received funding from CEGU.
 Applications are accepted for funding cycles twice a year, in Autumn and Spring quarters; the two deadlines for 2022-23 are November 10th and April 28th, respectively.